About Universal Credit

 If you already claim a benefit

-If you already claim one of the six benefits that will be eventually be replaced by Universal Credit, you will continue to do so for now.
+If you already claim one of the six benefits that will be be replaced by Universal Credit, this will continue, for now.

-If your current circumstances stay the same you will be invited to apply for Universal Credit at some point in the future as it is extended to more groups.
+If your current circumstances stay the same you will be invited to apply for Universal Credit.
+This will happen at some point in the future, as it is extended to more groups.